FerneyH/MAP-STROKE/README.md

    -`DrivingTimestoHospital.R`: Contains code for generating driving times to local hospitals;

-   -`RandomWeightedStrokeEvents.R`: Contains code for generating random stroke event locations based on population density and county-level rates from the CDC.
+   -`RandomWeightedStrokeEvents.R`: Contains code for generating random stroke event locations based on population density and county-level rates from the CDC;

+   -`simulation_batch.R`: R file used to do simulations on the HPC.